Bergen (singer)

 Bergen (born Belgin Sarılmışer; 15 July 1958 – 14 August 1989) was a Turkish singer.
+She was one of the most prominent Arabesque music stars of Turkey in the 1980s, breaking sales records with her fourth studio album, Acıların Kadını ("Woman of Pains").

-She broke the sales record with her album, Acıların Kadını.
-Bergen has become one of the symbols and faces of violence against women in Turkey with her life and death.
-Her personal life was influential in her gloomy sound and led to her success.
+She has become one of the symbols and faces of violence against women in Turkey with her life and death.
 Her husband, Halis Serbest, threw nitric acid on her face resulting in blindness in her right eye.
-After that, she continued singing and chose to cover the blind eye with her long hair.
+After that, she continued singing and chose to cover her blind eye with her long hair.
 She was murdered by Serbest, whom she had divorced after releasing several successful albums.
+Her personal life was influential in her gloomy voice and contributed to her success throughout the years.

+Bergen, a biographical film based on her life premiered in 2022.

 Life and career

 Early life and career beginnings

-Belgin Sarılmışer was born on 15 July 1958 in Mersin as the last child of a family of seven children.
-After her parents got divorced, she moved to Ankara with her mother.
+Belgin Sarılmışer was born on 15 July 1958 in Mersin, the youngest of seven children.
+After her parents divorced, she moved to Ankara with her mother.

 Bergen, who completed her primary education at Yenimahalle Yunus Emre Primary School, was singing and playing the mandolin at school.
 Noticing Bergen's talent for music, the teachers encouraged her to study at the conservatory after graduation.
-The artist, who took the exams of the Ankara State Conservatory and won the piano department with the first place, studied piano and cello for the first two years.
-She left school unfinished due to financial difficulties and worked as a civil servant in the PTT for a while, raising her age with a court decision.
+The artist, entered the exams for the Ankara State Conservatory, won first place in the piano department and studied piano and cello for the first two years.
+She had to drop out of school due to financial difficulties and worked as a civil servant in the PTT for a while, after officially raising her age with a court decision.

 The claim that she got married in 1977 and had a child was denied by her family.

+Her stage life began in 1977 when she went to the Feyman Night Club in Ankara to have fun with her friends, and she accepted a job offer from the club owner, İlhan Feyman after her friends persuaded her to take the stage.
+She sang Turkish classical music, Turkish light music and arrangement pieces that were the fashion of the period with the Group Locomotive Orchestra at the Feyman Night Club.[6]
+She used the name "Bergen" on stage.

-In 1977, she took the stage at Feyman Night Club, where she went to have fun with her friends.
+In 1977, she took to the stage at Feyman Night Club, where she went to have fun with her friends.
 When she was liked by the club owner, İlhan Feyman, she received an offer to work there.
-She accepted the offer and took the stage with the Grup Locomotive orchestra at Feyman Night Club with a repertoire of Turkish classical music and Turkish pop.
-When she finished his job at Feyman Night Club after a year of work, she accepted a car offer from Kuyubaşı Club in Adana in exchange for 8 months of singing work.
-But at the end of the job, the car was taken from her and she was in debt.
+She accepted the offer and took to the stage with the Grup Locomotive orchestra at Feyman Night Club with a repertoire of Turkish classical music and Turkish pop.
+When she left her job at Feyman Night Club after a year of work, she accepted the offer of a car from Kuyubaşı Club in Adana in exchange for 8 months of singing work.
+But at the end of the job, the car was taken from her and she was left in debt.